francois-gm/go-kabk/2022-2023-go4-thesis-assignment/README.md

 ### Milestones

-↓ (December) You're familiar with your thesis topic and your angle of resarch, you have conceptual ideas of *potentialities*. <br>
+↓ (December) You're familiar with your thesis topic and your angle of research, you have conceptual ideas of *potentialities*. <br>
 ↓ (December) You are organizing your working content for the assignment (placeholder materials). <br>
 ↓ (January) You have ideas related to the structure, navigation, visual appearance and effects.
 You started collecting references (*codepens, CSStricks, are.na, etc*) that could help you. <br>
 ↓ (January) You have design sketches and/or code sketches <br>